skip to Main Content

 Ethical Wills: Your Legacy Estate Plan

-Often people are aware of what a last will and testament is – legal bequests for how they wish for their estate to be distributed to loved ones upon their passing.
-Another type of will is the living will – a will that specifies how one wishes for their medical issues to be handled while they’re still alive.
+People usually have a good understandings of the basic principles of writing a will.
+Your will allows you to ensure your assets are managed according to your wishes after your death.
+However, there are many different types of testamentary documents will writers can create to express a wide range of wishes.
+Another less well known type of will is the living will.
+A living will specifies someone’s wishes for the management of their health if they become incapable of making decisions.
 Another type of will that is not as well known is the ethical will – a document specifying personal values and beliefs.
 An ethical will is not a legally binding document like a last will and testament or living will is, rather it can be seen as a personal letter to loved ones.

 The term “will” is a bit misleading for ethical wills as it is really an informal letter that is not legal in nature.
 There are no requirements for a valid ethical will as it is not legally enforceable.
 If a will writer includes directions of how to distribute their estate assets in their ethical will and does not create a valid will, they will be considered intestate.